cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_15.PNG)

-*Figure x: Babuk's basepoint constant*
+*Figure 17: Babuk's basepoint constant*

 Unless Babuk has modified the math in the Curve25519 source code to accommodate for this (which is unlikely), this basepoint constant will not generate a correct public key.